 Cement and other powdered cementitious materials are delivered by road in bulk tankers.
 The powdered materials are transferred through a closed system of heavy duty hoses to storage silos, using compressed air as a carrier medium.
 Silos are vented to allow air to escape through filters.

-The attached diagram Flow Process shows an illustrated flow diagram of the process that occurs on site.
+The attached drawing on page 10 shows an illustrated flow diagram of the process that occurs on site.